dcutting/strut/README.md

     $ strut

+NB: If you are installing on Windows, you will need to install the RubyInstaller [DevKit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) before installing strut as it has some native dependencies.

 ## .strut.yml configuration file

 You need a .strut.yml configuration file in the directory where you run strut (or you can specify a path to one as the only argument to strut).
 That file should look like this: